ruby-rice/rice/docs/packaging/cmake.md

 | `Ruby::Module` | For building Ruby extension modules.
 Use this for gems with native extensions.
 On Unix, does not link to libruby (symbols resolved at load time).
 Includes hidden visibility settings. |
 | `Ruby::Ruby` | For embedding Ruby in C/C++ applications.
 Links to libruby. |

+Embedding Ruby (including Rice's C++ test runner) requires a shared Ruby library to be available.
+Extension-only modules should link `Ruby::Module` and can build on macOS/Linux without a shared libruby.

 For building Ruby extensions, use `Ruby::Module`:

 ```cmake